-The primary responsibilities of the nomination committee include: assessing the structure, and composition of the Board of Directors; formulating the standard and procedures for the selection of directors and senior management members of the Bank; selecting and reviewing suitable candidates with relevant qualifications for directors and senior management members; formulating, reviewing and discussing the diversity policy of the Board of Directors; and supervising the implementation of the diversity policy of the Board of Directors; and assessing the independence of independent directors.
+The primary responsibilities of the nomination committee include: assessing the structure, and composition of the Board of Directors; formulating the standard and procedures for the selection of directors and senior management members of the Bank; selecting and reviewing suitable candidates with relevant qualifications for directors and senior management members; formulating, reviewing and discussing the diversity policy of the Board of Directors and supervising the implementation of the diversity policy of the Board of Directors; and assessing the independence of independent directors.

-During the Reporting Period, the nomination committee held 4 meetings on 7 April, 21 April, 11 July and 20 November, respectively, and considered and reviewed 5 proposals, including the engagement of the president of Chongqing Rural Commercial Bank Co., Ltd., the nomination of Mr. Sui Jun as a candidate for an executive director of Chongqing Rural Commercial Bank Co., Ltd., the engagement of the general manager of the audit department of Chongqing Rural Commercial Bank Co., Ltd., the engagement of the vice president of Chongqing Rural Commercial Bank Co., Ltd., the engagement of the vice president of Chongqing Rural Commercial Bank Co., Ltd., and the engagement of the general manager of financial accounting department of Chongqing Rural Commercial Bank Co., Ltd.
+During the Reporting Period, the nomination committee held 4 meetings on 7 April, 21 April, 11 July and 20 November, respectively, and considered and reviewed 5 proposals, including the engagement of the president of Chongqing Rural Commercial Bank Co., Ltd., the nomination of Mr. Sui Jun as a candidate for an executive director of Chongqing Rural Commercial Bank Co., Ltd., the engagement of the general manager of the audit department of Chongqing Rural Commercial Bank Co., Ltd., the engagement of the vice president of Chongqing Rural Commercial Bank Co., Ltd. and the engagement of the general manager of financial accounting department of Chongqing Rural Commercial Bank Co., Ltd.